 Most software teams are composed of developers with different knowledge levels, including different domain expertise and programming experience.

 Your team could get new developers at various stages of the projects and sometimes even in the maintenance phase.
 New team members can struggle to assimilate the necessary amount of information to perform their job effectively.
-Even with a smoothly working knowledge transfer system, it takes time.
+Even with smoothly working knowledge transfer techniques, it takes time.

 Senior team members have significant role in knowledge transfer but typically they have less time available and their time costs the most.

-Due to the limited time and resources, finding the most effective forms of knowledge transfer is crucial.
+Due to the limited time and resources, finding the most effective methods of knowledge transfer is crucial.

-We conducted short interviews with tech leaders, asking them about the most effective forms of knowledge transfer.
+We conducted short interviews with tech leaders, asking them about the most effective knowledge transfer techniques.

 The result is a list of methods spiced up with some practical tips.

-Since every team dynamic is different, finding suitable knowledge transfer requires experimentation and takes some time.
+Since every team dynamic is different, finding suitable knowledge transfer methods takes experimentation and some time.

-I’m sure by putting these methods mentioned in this post into practice, your software team will be much more effective at transferring knowledge.
+I’m sure by putting the knowledge transferring techniques mentioned in this post into practice, your software team will get more effective.

 You might have more pressing issues.